 What's the difference between cross country and track and field?

 CROSS COUNTRY is our distance running program in the fall.
-Distances for cross country are typically determined by USATF standards and birth year, but on our comp team, it may vary at specific meets.
+Distances for cross country are typically determined by USATF standards and birth year, but on our comp team, it may vary at some meets.
 Distances are anywhere between 1k and 5k.
 Most of our comp team competes in 2k, 3k, or 4k.

 How does the competition team work?